 If you don’t necessarily need to feel like you’re alone in the room, you can also place two desks next to each other, facing the same way.
 Ideally, the desks should be placed in the back of the room, so that the space in front of the desks can be utilized for other furniture or decorations.

 This is an ideal setting if both you and your office mate don’t want to turn your back against the door.
 It can also be useful if both of you want to face the window, which arguably makes for a better view.

 This layout will also be beneficial during video calls since you don’t have to worry about your office mate appearing in the background.
 However, one potential downside of putting two desks side-by-side is that it might feel like it’s just one big desk.
 This can give your desk a less-personal feel, and if the other person is messy, it might annoy you seeing that day to day.

 One last thing to consider here is that you also will be able to comfortably see your partner’s screen, and vice-versa.
 Luckily, there’s an easy fix for this.
-You can install 3M Privacy Filter for 14.1" Standard Laptop (4:3)... that offers privacy.
+You can install 3M Privacy Filter for Standard Notebook Computers with... that offers privacy.
 These films black out your screen to anyone who isn’t viewing it from the front.
 They also have an anti-glare feature, which comes in handy in offices with natural lighting.

 If an anti-glare film doesn’t do it for you, and it doesn’t feel personal enough to sit next to each other, you can also use a separator.

 Two Desks With a Separator